arunkarri999/Rado/README.md

 # Rado
-This web- application is created to find homeless dogs, People who are interested to adopt homeless dogs.!
+This web- application is created to find homeless dogs.